minvws/nl-kat-coordination/docs/source/manual/reports.rst

 There are 3 different kinds of reports available.
 These are:

 - **Normal report:** selecting one or more reports will show the contents of each report below each other.
 These reports can be exported as PDF.
-- **Aggregate report:** selecting one or more reports will show aggregation of the data for each selected report.
-This means that certain results from boefjes are aggregated together and can be used to get a general overview of the current compliance status of the scanned objects.
+- **Aggregate report:** selecting one or more reports will show aggregated data for each selected report.
+This means that some results are aggregated to provide a general overview of the current compliance status of the scanned objects.
 These reports can be exported as PDF and JSON.
-- **Multi report:** allow you to compare an organisation with another organisation based on the organisation tags.
+- **Multi report:** allows you to compare one organisation with another based on the organisation tags.
 This is only possible for aggregate reports.
-The report is very similar to the data within the aggregate report, but then consists of data across multiple organisations.
+A multi report is very similar to an aggregate report, but shows data across multiple organisations.
 These reports can be exported as PDF.

-The table below gives an overview of which 12 reports are available.
-It also describes which Object is required in the selection process and whether the report is available as normal and/or as aggregate report.
+The table below gives an overview of the 12 reports available.
+It also describes which Object needs to be selected and whether the report is available as a normal and/or as an aggregate report.

 .. list-table:: Report overview table
    :widths: 25 50 25 75